Disaster Recovery Guide for Jira

 Attachments and other files

-1. Use rsync or a similar uililty to synchronize the majority of attachments to the primary server before starting the switchover process.
+1. Before you start the cutover process, use rsync or a similar utility to synchronize most of the attachments to the primary server.

-2. Similarly, you should synchronize the installed plugins and logos before you start.
+2. Similarly, you should synchronize the installed apps and logos before you start.

 1. Shut down Jira on the standby instance.